|San Diego Education Report

-Does this mean that Superintendent Lowell Billings and new principal Alicia Moreno are now in control of the school?
+Does this mean that Superintendent Lowell Billings and new principal Alicia Moreno managed to get control of the school?
 No.

 Billings has been getting rid of teachers at Castle Park Elementary for years, and the school has continued to spiral the drain.
 Billings doesn't understand that team building requires openness, honesty and freedom to speak.
 The five teachers are: Nikki Perez (who came back to Castle Park in 2006 afterexiting in 2004); Terry Spurgeon and Lynne Del Galdo Sallans, who supported illegal actions in 2001; also Micheline Martucci and Emily Claypool, who were new to Castle Park in 2001, but were quickly inducted into the dominant culture of Castle Park teachers, which consists of secrecy and "Castle Park Family" boss and